JDP-Security/security-research-papers/2026-05-12-llamaindex-selfnuke-disclosure.md

 * **Remote Code Execution (RCE):** Writing executable Python commands into module initialization files (e.g., `site-packages/llama_index/core/__init__.py`) or system execution paths (e.g., `/etc/cron.d/`).
 * **Permanent Denial of Service (DoS):** Overwriting module initialization files with JSON serializations or malformed data, inducing immediate, unrecoverable Python interpreter import panics during application boot.

 Despite comprehensive Proof of Concept (PoC) recordings demonstrating unauthenticated, LLM-driven host compromise, the maintainers initially disputed the disclosure, stating that environmental security boundaries are a user-side responsibility.
-Forensic analysis of the repository's git history subsequently revealed a silent code deletion: `dataset.py` was quietly removed in `v0.14.20` during a routine deprecation cleanup without a CVE assignment.
+Forensic analysis of the repository’s git history subsequently revealed a silent code deletion: dataset.py was quietly removed from the source repository in v0.14.20 during a routine deprecation cleanup without a CVE assignment.
+However, the PyPI package for v0.14.20 was built before that commit and still ships the vulnerable file.
 Crucially, this undocumented update **failed to address the core `SimpleKVStore.persist()` traversal vulnerability**, leaving downstream enterprises in a false state of security.

 This research highlights the risks associated with **undocumented remediation** in the open-source supply chain: where a vulnerability is mitigated under the guise of routine maintenance without formal disclosure.
 This practice leaves the community in a "False Negative" state, where security tools fail to alert on active threats because no official CVE has been filed, exposing enterprise deployments to unmitigated risk.